 (Modified) Patankar-type schemes are linearly implicit time integration methods designed to be unconditionally positivity-preserving by going outside of the class of general linear methods for production–destruction systems (PDS).
 In practice, at every time stage a matrix is assembled using the production and destruction terms at the previous stages and a linear system must be solved.
 Thus, classical stability concepts cannot be applied and there is no satisfying stability theory for these schemes.

 In particular, two issues appear.
 The first one is an oscillation issue around the steady state, which appear also for linear problems.
 These oscillations are common to all the schemes and can be observed only for large values of the timestep.
 In this work we find some CFL-type restrictions on the timesteps for all the schemes that seem to provide stability also for nonlinear cases.

-The other issue that these methods show is the conservation of spurious zero steady state values.
+The other issue that these methods show are spurious zero steady state values in the limit for initial conditions going to zero.
 This happens only for few of these scheme or for some specific values.
 We study analytically, when possible, and numerically which of these schemes and for which parameters some of the schemes show this issue.